michael-yin/scrapy_guru/docs/source/tasks/ajax_sign.rst

 In this task we try to crawl product title, product description, price info.

-You should be concern that the description is in the html, but the title and price info should be given by ajax.
+You found out that the ajax url used ``sign`` in the url but you have no idea where it is from, and it seems the js file ``detail_sign.js`` is minified.

-You found out that the ajax url used ``sign`` in the url but you have no idea how it is calculated, and it seems the js file ``detail_sign.js`` is minified.
+Once you finish the coding just run ``scrapy crawl ajax_sign --loglevel=INFO`` to check the output

 The final data should be::